-This class will function as a workshop in that you'll read and comment on the work of other students, but it isn't a critique-focused class.
+My classes function as a workshop in that students read and comment on the work of other students, but they aren't critique-focused classes.
 The focus is on the writing process, not the end result (though you likely will complete the class with some finished pieces).
-Comments will directly relate to each week's assignment.
-The class will have a weekly schedule and run for a month.
-The class will use the Canvas cloud-based course management system.
+Each class has a weekly schedule and uses the Canvas cloud-based course management system.

 I have an MFA in English (emphasis on poetry writing) from the University of Washington, and I've been teaching writing classes at Edmonds Community College since 2004.
 My book of poetry, Postcards to Box 464, was published by Bootstrap Press in 2010, and I'm the author of several published chapbooks as well.
 For samples of my work, please see my website.
 I also have a site called With Five Questions where I interview creative entrepreneurs.